Skip to content

 Monthly Board Meetings

-Board of election & registration meetings are held the first Monday of each month, at 5:30 pm.
+Board of Election & Registration meetings are held on the first Monday of each month, at 5:30 pm.

 Location: elections office (early voting location) in the Grady County courthouse (address above).